 The Need For Speed

-First, you need to decide how you want to fulfill your need for speed.
-Are you interested in precision driving just you against the clock?
-Do you want to experience the thrill of wheel-to-wheel driving competition?
-Do you have a teenage driver in the house who needs to learn car control techniques and learn how to be safe, alert, and confident behind the wheel?
+The first thing you need to decide is how you want to fulfill your need for speed.
+Are you interested in precision driving against the clock, do you want the full-throttle experience of wheel-to-wheel competition, or are you simply looking to gain more vehicle control techniques and learn how to be a safer and more confident driver?

-Consider stopping by one of our monthly meetings (we call them "socializers") to talk with several of our members who autocross, road race, or work at the races.
-You can learn a lot from talking to an experienced competitor or worker from how they got started, to what they do today, to their dreams for tomorrow's racing ventures.
-You'll find lots of people willing to help you at a socializer, and you'll make some great new friends.
+Consider stopping by one of our monthly meetings (we call them “socializers”) to talk with several of our members who autocross, road race, rallycross or PDX.
+You can learn a lot from talking to an experienced competitor – from how they got started, to what they do today.
+You’ll find lots of people willing to help you at a socializer, and you’ll make some great new friends.